HTA from Coast to (almost) Coast

 It’s hard to find two towns in Canada further apart than Lunenburg, Nova Scotia, and Dawson City, Yukon.
 But they have two striking things in common.
 First, they’re both small towns that are of big importance internationally as historic sites.
 Second, they both currently have graduates of our very own History & Theory of Architecture (HTA) program playing key roles in the preservation of their built heritage.

-In 2023, Hilary Grant (HTA 2012) went to Lunenburg to serve as the town’s Heritage Officer.
+In 2023, Hilary Grant (HTA 2012) became the town of Lunenburg’s Heritage Officer.
 There are few places in the country where that position has such high stakes.
 Old Town Lunenburg was designated a UNESCO World Heritage Site in 1995, and remains one of the world’s best-preserved and most evocative ensembles of 18th-century colonial planning and 19th-century vernacular architecture.
 Since arriving, Hilary has been promoted to the position of Director of Community Development, and is currently serving as the town’s Interim Chief Administrative Officer.
 In all of those capacities, she finds herself juggling the needs of preservation and progress:

 “As Interim CAO and Director of Community Development for the Town of Lunenburg, I see my role as both a custodian of Old Town Lunenburg’s World Heritage status and a public servant committed to ensuring the Town thrives.
 The essence of our heritage involves more than preserving buildings—it’s about keeping the town functional, alive, and continuing to serve its people as it has for centuries.
 Whether it’s maintaining infrastructure or supporting community services, every decision we make is tied to Lunenburg’s history, allowing us to respect its past while planning for its future.”